Onuchin-Artem/resume/Onuchin-Artem-machine-learning-engineer.md

 _May 2015 - working now_. **Software engineer**, Indeed.

 - Started AdScience team - team responsible for quality of Indeed ad-tech products.
-- Improved product metrics of BidOptimizer - one of key Indeed products for employers - by tweaking its algorithm.
+- Improved product metrics of [BidOptimizer] - one of key Indeed products for employers - by tweaking its algorithm.
 - Built a product that sets the bids according to cost-per-apply target.
-- Wrote a pig loader that allows to read imhotep data from pig.
+- Wrote a pig load function that allows to read [imhotep] data from pig.

 _Apr 2013 – May 2015_. **Software engineer**, Yandex LLC,
 Moscow.